Running WDL-GWAS on the UK Biobank RAP

 -folder /workflows/extract_genotypes \

--inputs docs/src/assets/extract-ukb-genotypes.inputs.json
+-inputs docs/src/assets/extract-ukb-genotypes.inputs.jsonwhere:

-is the file providing the workflow's inputs.
+DX_COMPILER_PATHis set as per the installation's instruction.RAP_PROJECT_IDis your UK Biobank RAP project ID.docs/src/assets/extract-ukb-genotypes.inputs.jsonis the file providing the workflow's inputs.
 In particular it points to the various BGEN files from TOPMed and VCF sites files.

-The compiler might output some warnings like missing input for non-optional parameter
+The compiler might output some warnings like missing input for non-optional parameter but you can ignore these.

 The command will do a few things: